Ayrton Statie

-Ayrton Daryl Statie (born 22 July 1994) is a Bonairean professional footballer who plays as a left back for CHC Den Bosch.
+Ayrton Daryl Statie (born 22 July 1994) is a professional footballer who plays as a left back for Achilles Veen.
+Born in Bonaire, he represents the Curaçao national team.

 Career

 Club

 Statie was released by Sabail FK at the end of the 2017–18 season.

 International

 Born in Bonaire, Statie received his first Curaçao national team call-up in May 2016.
 He debuted for Curaçao in a 7–0 2017 Caribbean Cup qualification win over U.S. Virgin Islands in June 2016.